SMooGPT: Stylized Motion Generation using Large Language Models: Results and Evaluation

 \paragraph{Evaluation metrics.} We evaluate our method along three dimensions: \emph{content preservation}, \emph{style reflection}, and \emph{realism}.
-For the assessment of content preservation, we employ metrics used in~\cite{chen2023executing}: motion-retrieval precision (R-Precision), Multi-modal Distance (MM Dist). \rev{The two metrics are calculated on the HumanML3D test set.} Additionally, we exploit the foot skating ratio (FS-Ratio) proposed by~\cite{karunratanakul2023gmd} for our motion realism evaluation.
-For style reflection, we employ Style Recognition Accuracy (SRA)~\cite{jang2022motion}, \rev{calculated against the motion in the 100STYLE test set.} \rev{We do not include the common FID metric for evaluating content preservation due to its inherent ambiguity in our task. \emph{See supplementary for the detailed discussion.}}
+For the assessment of content preservation, we employ metrics used in~\cite{chen2023executing}: motion-retrieval precision (R-Precision), Multi-modal Distance (MM Dist).
+Moreover, we utilize the CLIP-score~\cite{meng2025rethinking} to evaluate the alignment between the text content and the stylized motion.
+Additionally, we exploit the foot skating ratio (FS-Ratio) proposed by~\cite{karunratanakul2023gmd} for our motion realism evaluation.
+For style reflection, we employ Style Recognition Accuracy (SRA)~\cite{jang2022motion}. \rev{Since the style classifier is trained on the 100STYLE dataset—which primarily consists of locomotion—it may be unreliable for non-locomotion content.
+Consequently, we calculate SRA by filtering for locomotion-related sequences within the HumanML3D test set, a metric we denote as SRA-L.} We do not include the common FID metric for evaluating content preservation due to its inherent ambiguity in our task. \emph{See supplementary for the detailed discussion.}